Also refer to General Academic Regulations G1-G15.

-The diploma is conferred with distinction on a student who obtains an average of 75% (GPA) (not rounded) in the three years of study, provided that not one of the modules had been failed previously and that the programme was completed within the minimum prescribed period.
+The degree is conferred with distinction on a student who obtains an average of 75% (GPA) (not rounded) in the four years of study, including the independent study (OST 400), provided that not one of the modules had been failed previously and that the programme was completed within the minimum prescribed period.

 Information on modules

 - If a module does not attract enough student registrations to be presented economically, the Dean may decide to withdraw it.
 Students will be advised in time of such decisions in order to register for an alternative module.